 I was working in a fairly high-stress, high-level job in education.
 I happened to catch a news piece about the Nanny Angel Network that showed young women with aggressive breast cancer needing to take their children to treatment appointments, because they didn’t have childcare.
 I found that shocking.
 I couldn’t believe that in this amazing, progressive society, with all our social supports, there was this huge gap.
 The picture of this young mom and her kid stayed with me for a couple of years until my schedule got a little less busy.
 In early 2016, I signed up and went through training.

-What life is like when you have breast cancer—and kids The day I met my first family, I was terrified.
+The day I met my first family, I was terrified.
 I knew that Anika* had an infant, that she was in the middle of chemotherapy, and that she lived with her mom.
 That was all I knew.
 I went to Anika’s apartment, and I met this lovely four-month-old baby and these two amazing women who were looking after each other.
 It turns out Anika didn’t want me so that she could get relief — she wanted her mom to have a break.
 And Daisy* was the most beautiful baby ever.
 She’s so sweet.
 Now she’s 16 months, and she’s just a tiny bit cheeky, which is great — you want kids to be cheeky.
 And she’s so interested in everything.

 Anika has Stage 3 breast cancer.
 When Anika has chemotherapy, she needs someone to look after the baby for the whole day.
 And then for the next two days, she’s pretty sick.
 It’s hard for [other] people to find that time, even if they’re immediate family.
 Her mom passed away from uterine cancer at the end of January, so now, to add to all of this, Anika’s a grieving daughter.